Blog

 Los Angeles (Dodger Stadium bullpen), Torrance

-What a relief it was in 2008 — Joe Beimel bamboozled the burgeoning business of baseball bobbleheads.
+What a relief it was in 2008 — Joe Beimel bamboozled those in the burgeoning business of baseball bobbleheads, bringing it upon himself to rebrand his name, image and likeness to his liking.

-Something of a left-over in a world of left-handed middle relievers, but one who the Los Angeles Dodgers kept around in the previous two seasons primarily to bind up NL West rival Barry Bonds, Beimel somehow converted under-the-radar. cool surfer vibe into folk-lore status.
+As something of a left-over in a world of left-handed middle relievers, Beimel had found a place in the Los Angeles Dodgers bullpen during the 2006 and ’07 season primarily as the guy who could be called upon to bind up NL West rival Barry Bonds when he came to the plate in a key situation.
+With that, Beimel somehow converted an under-the-radar, cool surfer vibe into ceramic folk-lore status.

-The result: His burgeoning following forced the team to make good on a promotional campaign promise and create a ceramic replica of him.
-Free (to those who bought a ticket to a particular game).
-And something the team’s entire fan population could appreciate and cherish.
+His faithful followers actually forced the Dodgers to make good on a promotional campaign promise and create a bobble replica of him — free, for those who bought a ticket to a promoted game.
+That’s what the people wanted.
+Allegedly.

-With all due respect, did everyone respect the process by which this happened and still joyfully live with its consequences?
+With all due respect, did everyone respect the process by which this happened, and can still live with its consequences?

 Nod yes if you are in the affirmative.